ReqRest/ReqRest-Documentation/doc/articles/getting-started.md

 As you can see, any @"ReqRest.RestClient" must be configured with a @"ReqRest.RestClientConfiguration".
 This configuration holds several important values with the most important one being the
 @"ReqRest.RestClientConfiguration.BaseUrl".
-This URL is later on combined with the paths of the API endpoints, e.g. `"/todos"`.
+This base URL is used by ReqRest to build the final URL of a request.
+For example, the code `client.Todos()` combines the base URL above with `"/todos"`, resulting in the final URL `https://jsonplaceholder.typicode.com/todos` for the request.

 > [!TIP]
 > It is recommended to follow the example above and make the @"ReqRest.RestClientConfiguration"
 > an optional constructor parameter so that a user **can** pass in a custom configuration, but
 > **doesn't have** to.

-By now, the client can already be instantiated, but it cannot really do anything.
+Right now, the client can already be instantiated, but it cannot really do anything else.
 As a next step, it will be extended with support for the `/todos` interface, so that code like `client.Todos().[...]` becomes possible.